 Depending on what pizza you're making, you'll need to decide which is the best pizza sauce recipe to use.
 For Neapolitan and traditional Italian pizzas, I don't cook the pizza sauce.
 For making regular pizza I typically cook the sauce first to reduce it to a thick consistency.
 However, if you're making pizza sauce using tomato paste and tomato sauce, you don't have to cook it because it will already be thick enough.

 If you use ketchup to make pizza sauce, it won't taste like pizza sauce and your pizza won't taste like pizza.
-When I first moved to Chengdu (China) you would often see "pizza" with ketchup being used as sauce and also for making pasta.
+When I first moved to Chengdu (China), you would often see "pizza" with ketchup used as both a sauce and for making pasta.
+It was as terrible tasting as it sounds.
 Use any type of canned tomatoes, but not ketchup.

-Below are a few of our favorite desserts and side dish to serve with this homemade pizza!
+Here are a few of our favorite side dishes to serve with this homemade pizza!

 - Super Fudge Biscoff Brownies w/Cornflake Crunch